jo/git-relax/webapp/README.md

 * Display list of repos and their status
 * Display activity stream

+## TODO
+- Fix cookie usage: currently only works when also logged into Fauxton.
+The cookie is taken from there, local session cookie ignored.
+- Signup

 ## Next Steps
 We could use **isomorphic-git to access and manipulate our repos** - list change log, repo contents, manipulate files with CodeMirror or ProseMirror or whatever, make commits and so on.